egoquat/NavigationToolTest/README.md

 # NavigationToolTest

-A* Pathfinder and basic unit movements.
+2011 year private A* test.

-Tool for save mapping navi.
+A* Pathfinder and basic unit movements, save load mapping navi json format.

 Purpose to private test, for fun and study.